ryanstull/ScalaNullSafe/README.md

 ```

 All of the `Present` benchmarks are where the value was actually defined and the `Absent`
-ones are where one of the intermediate values, was null; or in other words, where an NPE would have occurred.
+ones are where one of the intermediate values, was `null`; or in other words, where an NPE would have occurred.

 These benchmarks compare all of the known ways (or at least the ways that I know of) to handle null-safety in scala.
 It demonstrates
-that the explicit null safety is the highest performing and that the 'ScalaNullSafe' macro has
+that the explicit null-safety is the highest performing and that the 'ScalaNullSafe' macro has
 equivalent performance.

 ## Notes